CrestoneDigital/voxly-documentation/source/settings.rst

 Invocation Name
 ---------------

 * The invocation name is how your skill will be invoked by users.
 Also known as wake word.
+It is recommended to make the invocation name two words.

 ----------------
-Alexa Skill Id
+Alexa Skill ID
 ----------------

-* This ID is unique to each tennants skill.
-This is how the lambda will register your specific skill.
+* This ID is unique for each tenants' skill.
+This is how the server will register your specific skill.
-* You will enter the skill id associated with the Amazon Alexa skill you have created.
+* You will enter the skill ID associated with the Amazon Alexa skill you have created.
-    * For instructions on setting up your Alexa skill account please see blank section
+*For instructions on setting up your Alexa skill account please see blank section*

 ---------------
 Welcome Message